USS Scorpion (SSN-589): Explosion of torpedo inside sub

 A later theory was that a fire in the torpedo room had caused a torpedo to explode in the tube.
 The book Blind Man's Bluff documents findings and investigation by John Craven, who was the chief scientist of the Navy's Special Projects Office, which had management responsibility for the design, development, construction, operational test and evaluation, and maintenance of the UGM-27 Polaris fleet missile system.
-Craven surmised that a faulty battery had overheated.
+Craven surmised that a faulty torpedo battery had overheated.
 The Mark 46 silver–zinc battery used in the Mark 37 torpedo had a tendency to overheat, and in extreme cases could cause a fire sufficient to cause a low-order detonation of the warhead.
 If such a detonation had occurred, it may have opened the boat's large torpedo-loading hatch and caused Scorpion to flood and sink.
 However, while Mark 46 batteries have been known to generate so much heat that the torpedo casings blistered, none are known to have damaged a boat or caused an explosion.

 Craven mentions that he did not work on the Mark 37 torpedo's propulsion system and became aware of the possibility of a battery explosion only 20 years after the loss of Scorpion.
 In his book The Silent War, he recounts a simulation run by former Scorpion executive officer Lieutenant Commander Robert Fountain Jr. Fountain was told he was headed home at 18 knots (33 km/h) at a depth of his choice, then there was an alarm of "hot-running torpedo".
 Fountain responded with "right full rudder", a quick turn that would activate a safety device and keep the torpedo from arming.
 Then, an explosion in the torpedo room occurred.
 Fountain ordered emergency procedures to surface the boat, Craven wrote, "but instead, she continued to plummet, reaching collapse depth and imploding in 90 seconds – one second shy of the acoustic record of the actual event."

 Craven had long believed Scorpion was struck by her own torpedo, but revised his views during the mid-1990s, when he learned that engineers testing Mark 46 batteries at Keyport, Washington, just before the disaster, said the batteries leaked electrolyte and sometimes burned while outside their casings during lifetime shock, heat, and cold testing.
 Although the manufacturer was accused of building bad batteries, it later proved its batteries were no more prone to failure than those made by other manufacturers.